 That’s normal.
 Let go of the ideal and be present with what you have.

-Dr. Jacqueline Kory-Westlund is a scholar, writer, and artist.
-She has a multidisciplinary background with expertise in cognitive science, computer science, education, psychology, ethics, and robotics.
+Dr. Jacqueline Kory-Westlund is the author of Grad School Life: Surviving and Thriving Beyond Coursework and Research (Feb 2024, Columbia University Press).
+A scholar, writer, and artist, she has a multidisciplinary background with expertise in cognitive science, computer science, education, psychology, ethics, and robotics.
 Her specialty is being able to talk and work across disciplines—she builds bridges.
-She is the author of a forthcoming book from Columbia University Press on thriving in graduate school while keeping a healthy personal life.
 She holds a PhD from the MIT Media Lab and BA from Vassar College.

 This post is a perspective of the author, and does not necessarily reflect the views of the Ronin Institute.